History of Sex in Cinema:

 The Defilers (1965)

-Director-cinematographer Lee Frost's disturbing, low-budget, definitive grindhouse "roughie" film (by producer David F. Friedman, now split from Herschell Gordon Lewis) was deliberately made to counter the "nudie-cutie" films of the time with added violence and griminess.
+Director-cinematographer R. Lee Frost's disturbing, low-budget, definitive grindhouse "roughie" film (by producer David F. Friedman, now split from Herschell Gordon Lewis) was deliberately made to counter the "nudie-cutie" films of the time - with some nudity, but mostly added violence and griminess.

-He slapped and assaulted her, and although she valiantly fought him off, he ripped off her clothes, telling her she needed "old-fashioned discipline" (a vicious spanking of her bare bottom after pulling down her black panties).
+He slapped and assaulted her when she talked back to him and asserted that he should "lay off the rough stuff."
+Although she valiantly fought him off, he ripped off her clothes, telling her she needed "old-fashioned discipline" (a vicious spanking of her bare bottom that left welts after he pulled down her black panties).
 And then surprisingly, she surrendered: "Don't stop," and kissed him as the camera panned upwards before they had sex.
+In only a few moments, she had become his loving girlfriend, and afterwards, they continued to get together for sex.

 Director David Lean's magnificent epic featured one potent, twisted scene in which the womanizing, brutal lawyer Victor Komarovsky (Rod Steiger) commanded beautiful 17 year-old Lara (Julie Christie) to turn around so he could admire her shapely form in a striking red dress he had bought for her to wear ("You've grown up a lot, haven't you?").
 He wished to seduce her to enter into an illicit affair with him as his mistress.